Beautiful Strangers (TV series)

 Beautiful Strangers is a 2015 Philippine television drama series broadcast by GMA Network.
 Directed by Albert Langitan, it stars Heart Evangelista and Lovi Poe.
-It premiered on August 10, 2015, on the network's Telebabad line up replacing Let the Love Begin.
+It premiered on August 10, 2015, on the network's Telebabad line up.
 The series concluded on November 27, 2015, with a total of 80 episodes.
-It was replaced by Because of You in its timeslot.

 The series is streaming online on YouTube.

 Premise

 The story revolves around Kristine and Joyce.
 Their lives intertwine when Kristine helps the homeless amnesiac Leah, which is Joyce who was sexually abused by Kristine's father.
 They become friends and will eventually find out the truth.